 Certain of the Group's results are presented on an "adjusted" basis, using alternative performance measures ("APMs") which are not defined or specified under the requirements of IFRS, but are derived from the financial statements, prepared in accordance with IFRS, reflecting how the Group's management assess the performance of the Group.
-The APMs are used to improve the comparability of information between reporting periods and segments and to aid in the understanding of the activities taking place across the Group by adjusting for significant items, aggregating or disaggregating certain IFRS measures (notably in the case of relevant material associates and joint ventures accounted for on an equity basis under IFRS).
+The APMs are used to improve the comparability of information between reporting periods and segments and to aid in the understanding of the activities taking place across the Group by adjusting for significant items and aggregating or disaggregating certain IFRS measures (notably in the case of relevant material associates and joint ventures accounted for on an equity basis under IFRS).
 APMs are also used to approximate the underlying operating cash flow generation of the operations.
 Significant items are items of income and expense which, due to their variable financial impact or the expected infrequency of the events giving rise to them, are separated for internal reporting and analysis of the Group's results.

 In November 2017, the Group completed the acquisition of additional shares in Volcan Compania Minera S.A.A ("Volcan"), thereby increasing its total economic interest from 7.7 per cent. to 23.3 per cent. (compared to its 63.0 per cent. voting interest).
 This voting interest and certain governance provisions bring Volcan within the scope of consolidation, notwithstanding the 23.3 per cent. economic interest.
 As the Group holds the majority of the voting shares, providing it the ability to appoint a controlling number of directors to the board, the Group is required to account for Volcan using the full consolidation method in accordance with IFRS 10.
 However, for internal reporting and analysis, management evaluates the performance of Volcan under the equity method, due to the relatively low economic interest held by the Group.
-The impact is that the Group reflects 23.3 per cent. of Volcan's net income in the Group's Adjusted EBIT/EBITDA (as defined below), rather than Volcan's consolidated Adjusted EBIT/EBITDA, the difference between such being Volcan's interest, tax, depreciation and amortisation and the share of earnings attributable to non-controlling interests.
+The impact is that the Group reflects 23.3 per cent. (as at 31 December 2022) of Volcan's net income in the Group's Adjusted EBIT/EBITDA (as defined below), rather than Volcan's consolidated Adjusted EBIT/EBITDA, the difference between such being Volcan's interest, tax, depreciation and amortisation and the share of earnings attributable to non-controlling interests.
 Volcan's results are excluded from all other adjusted performance measures including production data.
+In late 2022, the Group commenced a process exploring the possible disposal of its 23.3 per cent. economic interest in Volcan.
+As a result, the carrying amounts of Volcan assets and liabilities as at 31 December 2022 are classified as held for sale.
+Nevertheless, Volcan will continue to be evaluated under the equity method for internal reporting and analysis until and unless such sale is completed.

-The Viterra joint venture is a stand-alone group with a fully independent capital structure, governance and credit profile, supporting a global business, across many geographies, products and activities.
+The Viterra Ltd (formerly Glencore Agri) ("Viterra") joint venture is a stand-alone group with a fully independent capital structure, governance and credit profile, supporting a global business, across many geographies, products and activities.
 Glencore's management evaluates this investment's financial performance on a net return basis, as opposed to an Adjusted EBITDA basis and thus, the financial results of Viterra are presented on a basis consistent with its underlying IFRS treatment (equity accounting).